Averageprogrammer205/Offensivesec-kit/How-to-guides/How-to-report-bugs.md

 **In fact, your ability to explain the bug often decides whether you get rewarded at all.
 So knowing how to report properly is not a side skill.
 It’s half the game.**

 This guide will walk you through writing *clear*, *valid*, and *professional* bug reports, the kind that get attention, not ignored.

 ---

+## Description

+**This section explains what the bug *actually is*, how it works, and why it’s even a problem.**

+While the “Steps to Reproduce” walks them through *how* to trigger the bug, the Description makes sure they understand *what the core issue is*.
+Without it, you're just giving directions to a mystery destination.

+A strong description shows that:
+- You understand the technical root cause.
+- You aren't just repeating payloads—you know what broke.
+- You're helping the dev/triager mentally process the situation.

+### 📌 What to Include in the Description:

+1. **What the bug is, clearly and simply**
+   Example:
+   > The application fails to validate redirect URLs, allowing open redirection via the `next` parameter on the login page.

+2. **How the bug works under the hood**
+   Even if you don’t have source code access, explain the logic flaw.
+   > This happens because the server blindly redirects users to any value of the `next` parameter, without checking if it points to a trusted domain.

+3. **Any conditions or requirements**
+   Tell them if the bug only happens under certain situations (e.g., must be logged in, must have a certain role, etc.)

+4. **Optional but strong: Explain the root security principle that’s violated**
+   Tie it back to the OWASP category, if applicable.
+   > This is a violation of the "Unvalidated Redirects and Forwards" issue, as described in OWASP Top 10 (A10).

+---

 ## Steps to Reproduce